Bus Services Act 2017: Greater Manchester

-Legal Challenges
+Legal challenges

-The plans to franchise bus services in the Greater Manchester area were criticised by both the Rotala Group and Stagecoach Group, with Rotala taking the case to Judicial Review, a process under which executive, legislative and administrative actions are subject to review by the judiciary.
+The plans to franchise bus services in the Greater Manchester area were criticised by both Rotala and Stagecoach Group, with Rotala taking the case to judicial review, a process under which executive, legislative and administrative actions are subject to review by the judiciary.
 Rotala operator Diamond Bus North West launched a website which stated that £20 million has already gone on consultants towards the bus franchising proposals.

 In March 2022 the franchising system was judged by the courts to be lawful, with both Stagecoach and Rotala stating they were disappointed by the decision.

-The Judge, Mr Justice Julian Knowles, stated in his decision that he was not "persuaded the impugned decisions were either unlawful or irrational".
-Stagecoach accepted Mr Justice Knowles’ decision and has not sought leave to appeal, however Rotala later appealed against the decision of the courts.
+Justice Julian Knowles stated in his decision that he was not "persuaded the impugned decisions were either unlawful or irrational".
+Stagecoach accepted Mr Justice Knowles’ decision and did not seek leave to appeal, however Rotala later appealed against the decision of the courts.
 On 25 July 2022 the Court of Appeal dismissed the appeal.

+Liverpool City Region

+In October 2023, the Liverpool City Region Combined Authority announced that it would use the Act's powers to bring buses under public control, becoming the second combined authority to do so.
+Regulated services are expected to start operating under the Metro brand from 2026.

+West Yorkshire

+The West Yorkshire Combined Authority held a statutory consultation on introducing a franchising scheme between October 2023 and January 2024, with the Mayor, Tracy Brabin, announcing on 14 March 2024 that a franchising scheme will be introduced; on 12 May, this was announced by Brabin to be named the Weaver Network, a reference to the region's cultural and textile industry heritage.
+Franchised services are expected to start in Kirklees, Leeds and Wakefield in March 2027.

+South Yorkshire

+Between 23 October 2024 and 15 January 2025, the South Yorkshire Mayoral Combined Authority held a public consultation on bus reform within the region, which consists of the cities and towns of Sheffield, Barnsley, Doncaster and Rotherham.
+7,802 responses were collated from members of the public and organisations.
+In March 2025, it was decided that the franchising scheme would go ahead, with the first franchised services beginning by the end of 2027 and full implementation by 2029.

 Bus Open Data

-The Bus Services Act required the Department for Transport to work with operators to provide Open Data systems for bus timetables, fares and vehicle locations in England.
+The Bus Services Act required the Department for Transport to work with operators to provide open data systems for bus timetables, fares and vehicle locations in England.

-This requirement was implemented by the Bus Open Data Service with a requirement for operators to provide AVL, timetable and basic fare information by January 2021 and Local Authorities to provide stop data by December 2020.
+This requirement was implemented by the Bus Open Data Service with a requirement for operators to provide AVL, timetable and basic fare information by January 2021 and local authorities to provide stop data by December 2020.